The Glenapp Project Details

 Impact on the Local Area

-Our planning advisors also feel it unlikely that the proposed development would trigger an Environmental Impact Assessment requirement, but this will later determine as we progress through the consenting process.
+Our planning advisors also feel it unlikely that the proposed development would trigger an Environmental Impact Assessment requirement, and consultees have reflected this view.

-The BESS layout design will be refined through further environmental surveys, as well as technical inputs from our engineers.
-The multi-disciplinary approach will be undertaken to produce a layout design which optimizes the design and minimises impacts on the environment.
+The BESS layout design has been refined through further environmental surveys, as well as technical inputs from our engineers.
+The multi-disciplinary approach will be undertaken to produce a layout design which optimises the design and minimises impacts on the environment.

 Key drivers to the design process are: